Carlos Scarpero- Mortgage Broker

 Is it harder to get a VA loan with bad credit?

 While it can be more challenging, it’s not impossible.
-The VA loan program is generally more flexible than conventional loans, especially for veterans with financial challenge.
+The VA loan program is generally more flexible than conventional loans, especially for veterans with financial challenges.

 Where is the best place to get approved for a VA home loan with bad credit?